PTSD Research and Treatment Program

 Treatment for Service Members

 We are proud to offer US service members and their family members mental health treatment free of charge.
-This program is generously funded by a grant from the New York Presbyterian Hospital (NYP) and by a grant from the Bob Woodruff Foundation, which is dedicated to ensuring that impacted post-9/11 service members, veterans, and their families make a successful transition.
-For more information, contact our Program Coordinator Anne Hilburn or call (646) 774-8042.
+This program is generously funded by a grant from the New York Presbyterian Hospital (NYP) and by a grant from the Bob Woodruff Foundation, which is dedicated to ensuring that impacted post-9/11 service members, veterans, their families, and their caregivers thrive long after they return home.
+For more information, contact our Program Coordinator Aliza Naiman or call 646-774-8104.